 Garage Yoga is an Ashtanga Yoga Mysore program in San Diego, California.
 It is a community of people looking to expand their yoga practice and their potential for spiritual awakening on and off the mat.

 “Asana practice is for 2 hours, yoga practice is for 24 hours”-Sharath Jois

 What is Ashtanga Yoga?

 Ashtanga yoga is an embodied, physical practice.
 It incorporates the eight disciplines described in the Patanjali Yoga Shastra.
 In the practice of Ashtanga Yoga asana becomes the tangible catalyst that helps us to understand, experience, and live the remaining seven limbs.

 The eight limbs are:

 samamdi-unification of subject and object.

-The Ashtanga Yoga method finds its foundations in the ancient text, Yoga Korunta, by Vamana Rishi.
-His student, Guru Rama Mohan Brahmachari, instructed this text to Sri T. Krishnamacharya in the early 1900′s in a cave in Tibet.
-Sri K. Pattabhi Jois, the guru of the Ashtanga yoga system, learned the teachings of the Yoga Korunta while he studied with Krishnamacharya, beginning in 1927.
+The Ashtanga Yoga method finds its foundations in ancient Tantrik practices.
+Guru Rama Mohan Brahmachari instructed these teachings to Sri T. Krishnamacharya in the early 1900′s in a cave in Tibet.
+Sri K. Pattabhi Jois, the father of the Ashtanga yoga system, learned these teachings while he studied with Krishnamacharya, beginning in 1927.
+Pattabhi Jois in turn taught his grandson, Sharath Jois, who is the most advanced practitioner of this lineage in the world.
+He currently carries the authenticity of the Ashtanga Yoga lineage today.

 The Ashtanga Yoga method is based on the concept of vinyasa.
 Vinyasa in Sanskrit means to place in a specific way.
 This refers to the sequencing of the asanas (Ashtanga yoga contains 6 series of sequenced asana) and also to the interconnection of breath with specific movements.